 Dr. Johansson holds a PhD in Political Science from Umeå University, Sweden.
 She works as a Senior Lecturer in Environmental Social Sciences and as an Associate Professor in Political Science at the School of Natural Sciences, Technology and Environmental Studies, Södertörn University.

-Her research has included studies of the legitimacy, accountability and environmental effectiveness of different policy tools that are used to regulate the use of environmental resources, such as private marked-based certification schemes and collaborative policy processes.
+Her research has included studies of the legitimacy, accountability and environmental effectiveness of different policy instruments that are used to regulate the use of environmental resources, such as private marked-based certification schemes and collaborative policy processes.
 At present, her major research interest is in the policy design and outcomes of collaborative governance in the Swedish political landscape, combining analyses of policy formulation and implementation on-the-ground.
-Attention is given to pathways to climate neutrality in Swedish forest policy and management.
+Attention is given to pathways to climate action in Swedish forest policy and management.
 This work is interdisciplinary and draws on different perspectives in governance theory.
 Her research interest for governance and accountability surfaces also in her research on wildfire disasters and crisis management.
-An important part of her work is science-to-policy outreach and communication with end-users.
+An important part of her work is science-to-policy outreach, co-creation and communication with end-users.